 Use Case 2: Doorbell Controller

 One person, when he/she is away from home, his/her children or parents may forget to take the keys and lock them from entering into the house.
-After they push the door bell or door controller with cameras equipped, the application installed on the door bell or door controller may initiate a video call to the person’s cell phone in which it shows who are standing before the door, and once the user answers the call reaching his/her cell phone, the door will open.
+After they push the door-bell or door controller with cameras equipped, the application installed on the door bell or door controller may initiate a video call to the person’s cell phone in which it shows who are standing before the door, and once the user answers the call reaching his/her cell phone, the door will open.

 Also, when the motion detector equipped near the doorbell detects some abnormal movements near the door, the motion detector notifies the doorbell with a camera to start a call to the owner’s cell phone.
 When the owner answers the phone, he/she will be able to make sure if the movements are normal.